basp/calico/README.md

 ## Importing Data
 ### Resolving a directory of shapefiles
 In order to import data we need a *feature type* definition.
 It's the attributes that we expect to find when we import a particular data set.
-This might seem a bit confusing so we'll start slowly.

 First, you need some data in the form of shapefiles.
 Create a directory somewhere (anywhere, it doens't matter) and name it something that you can remember (for this example we'll name it `sandbox`).
-Copy all the shapefiles that you can find into that directory and use your PowerShell prompt to navigate to it:
+Copy a varied set of shapefiles into that directory and use your PowerShell prompt to navigate to it:

     > cd drive:\sandbox